tytso/xfstests-bld/Documentation/gce-xfstests.md

 was created (in this case, August 13, 2016 at 22:26).

-As with kvm-xfstests, if you want to include any additional Debian packages, or you want to override the default Jessie packages with newer versions from jessie-backports, place them in the directory kvm-xfstests/test-appliance/debs.
+As with kvm-xfstests, if you want to include any additional Debian packages, place them in the directory kvm-xfstests/test-appliance/debs.
 See the [documentation for building kvm-xfstests appliances](building-rootfs.md) for more information.
 Note that gce-xfstests requires packages for the amd64 architecture;